sameerddr/sameerddr/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sameerddr&label=Profile%20views&color=0e75b6&style=flat" alt="sameerddr" /> </p>

-I am Sameer Varshney , a trainee at Aircampus pursuing my bachler's degree in Computer Science.
+I am Sameer Varshney, Frontend Developer at Rohin Infotech Pvt Ltd pursued my bachelor's degree in Computer Science.

-I enjoying in Contributing to open Source Projects and i really wanted to learn more about learning new technologies .
-I basically familiar with Web Development Languages & Some Programing Languages like --- Java , C++ , Python , etc
+I enjoyed Contributing to Open Source Projects and I really wanted to learn more about learning new technologies.
+I basically familiar with Web Development Languages & Some Programing Languages like --- Java, C++, Python, etc

-Outside This World of Tech , I like pushing my self in Cricket , Sketching , Cooking!!!!!!!!!!!
+Outside This World of Tech, I like pushing myself in Cricket, Sketching, Cooking!!!!!!!!!!!

-I love to reading books regarding my Interst & Technology & Novels.
-My Favourites ones are 13 reason why which was a novel @Jay Asher ..when i get free i prefer myself to read novels which inspires me a lot >>>>
+I love to read books regarding my interests & Technology & Novels.
+My Favourites are 13 reasons why which was a novel, @Jay Asher ..when I get free I prefer myself to read books that inspire me a lot >>>>

-I love To Travel around The World As i went so many venues & in future i have decided to visit some more places in which Bhutan is one of them<<<<
+I Love To Travel Around The World As I went to so many venues & in the future I have decided to visit some more places in which Bhutan is one of them<<<<